rpokorny/dotsub-application/README.md

 1. Backend Integration Tests: Automated tests of the entire server running in a near-production state would be beneficial.
-These could be written using either Spring Boot's testing framework or using an external tool such as JMeter.
+These could be written using either Spring Boot's testing framework or an external tool such as JMeter.
 2. Improved Error Messages: Backend validation errors currently produce relatively lengthy, SQL-oriented error messages.
 More work could be done in order to catch the underlying exceptions and wrap them in something more